chrisprincenl/PI-Pico-W---Plant-moisture-monitor/README.md

 why using micropyton?
 Limitations is single processor usage.

 ## object-oriented programming (Classes) and Function modules
 Python is an object oriented programming (OOP) language.
 As part of this project the developments are mostly OOP developed.
 For example, there can be three plants being monitored, plant is an object that will be created three times.
 But where there is only one purpose and no inheritance needed, just a function module is created.
 For instance reading and writing a settings file.
+Note that when an object is created within a function, it is destroyed when the function finishes!

 * Use a function module: When you have a single instance, and you only need to perform some operations or computations.
 You can focus on writing reusable, stateless functions.
 * Use a class (object): When you need to manage multiple instances of something (e.g., multiple sensors) where each one needs to maintain its own state and have its own set of behaviors (methods).
 This makes your code modular, reusable, and easier to manage as you scale.